shazbert/gocryptotrader/exchanges/kucoin/README.md

 - Orderbook for spot, margin and futures
 - All trades for spot and margin

+When authenticated websocket support is enabled, the default orderbook subscription automatically uses the realtime spot and futures feeds, which require authenticated REST snapshots.

 Default Authenticated Subscriptions:
 - All trades for futures
 - Stop Order Lifecycle events for futures